If you’ve got PC, Mac, Android, or iOS devices, you absolutely need to consider installing an antivirus product.

 Additionally, Avast One includes online-breach monitoring, device tuning and cleaning, as well as automatic driver updates for computers (driver vulnerabilities can be a security risk).
 If you want to make Avast One more affordable and don’t have so many devices to protect, save $60 a year on the typical fee with the five-device plan.

-4. Norton 360 Deluxe: Best antivirus for enhanced security
+4. Norton 360 Deluxe: Best antivirus software for enhanced security

 Norton is the household name for antivirus software, and with good reason.
 While all four versions of Norton’s antivirus software offer incredibly impressive real-time threat protection, Norton 360 Deluxe has additional features for even better device security.